GitLeeRepo/JavaScriptNotes/AjaxNotes.md

 </body>
 </html>
 ```
-Note: In addition to slightly more code to handle that parameters, post also includes the xhr.setRequestHeader() method to set the content type.
+Note: In addition to slightly more code to handle the parameters, post also includes the xhr.setRequestHeader() method to set the content type.